SEPP 72(t) in Early Retirement

 So, if you have a lot of money in your brokerage account, a 5-Year Roth Conversion Ladder may be for you.
 But if you only have pre-tax money, you are stuck with a 72(t) SEPP.

-So, only if you don’t have enough after-tax sources of income should you consider a series of equal periodic payments.
+So, if you don’t have enough after-tax sources of income, you should consider a series of equal periodic payments.
 The 72(t).
 Hike.

 An example of the SEPP 72(t)

-Let’s look at a scenario where a 50-year-old couple considers funding a gap with a 72(t) SEPP.
+Let’s consider a scenario in which a 50-year-old couple considers funding a gap with a 72(t) SEPP.
 They have a long retirement ahead and some aggressive spending goals.
-They will work a bit part-time but don’t have enough income saved in the brokerage account to make it to 59 ½.
+They will work part-time but don’t have enough income saved in the brokerage account to make it to 59 ½.

 To make ends meet, they plan on doing a 72(t) SEPP from 56-60, taking out about 40k a year.

 How much must they set aside in a separate IRA to afford this 40k x 5 years?
-Well, it depends on their method (discussed below), but 40 x 5 = ~200k.
-Keep this in a separate IRA, and the rest of the pre-tax retirement funds can be stored in a different IRA.
+It depends on their method (discussed below), but 40 x 5 = ~200k.
+Keep this in a separate IRA; the rest of the pre-tax retirement funds can be stored in a different IRA.

 Let’s go to the planning software and see what we can find out.